nextui-org/nextui/packages/react/README.md

 Visit [https://nextui.org/docs](https://nextui.org/docs) to view the full documentation.

+## IMPORTANT NOTE
+Heads up Devs !
+We Recently found an [issue](https://github.com/nextui-org/nextui/issues/154) with create-react-app causing page to go complete white when NextUI components are added to app.js file as a temporal workaround we suggest downgrading react-scripts to version "4.0.0" from package.json file to avoid such issue .
+A permanent Fix will be made soon after we found the root cause

 ## Quick Start

 1. Installation: Inside your React project directory, install NextUI by running either of the following: